h10sheikh/DataEnrichment/README.md

   --exp_prefix 'baseline_lr_0.1_wd_1e-4' \
   --restart
 ```
 This command will train ResNet18 architecture on ImageNet dataset without data parameters.
 This experiment can be used to obtain baseline performance without data parameters.
-Running this script, you should obtain 70.2% accuracy on validation @ 100 epoch.
+Running this script, you should obtain around 70.2% accuracy on validation at 100th epoch.

-#### Training with instance-level parameters
+### Training with instance-level parameters
 Since we are interested in instance level analysis, we wil now train on ImageNet dataset with Instance level parameters.
 To train ResNet18 with instance-level data parameters you can use this command:
 ```
 python main_imagenet.py \